emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/01-rstudio-intro.md

   or <kbd>⌘</kbd>\+<kbd>Return</kbd> on OS X.
   (This shortcut can also be seen by hovering the mouse over the button).
 To run a block of code, select it and then `Run`.
-  If you have modified a line of code within a block of code you have just run, there is no need to reselect the section and `Run`, you can use the next button along, `Re-run the previous region`.
-This will run the previous code block including the modifications you have made.

 ::::::::::::::::::::::::::::::::::::::::::::::::::